 Can orthotics help runners and other endurance athletes?
 Alicia Filley examines the indications for orthotics use, and what the science says about their effect on performance MORE

-In part one of a two-art article, Pat Gilham explores the characteristics of illiotibial band syndrome, which leads to pain in the lateral region of the knee in runners and cyclists, and also outlines the risk factors for developing this injury
+In part one of a two-art article, Pat Gilham explores the characteristics of iliotibial band syndrome, which leads to pain in the lateral region of the knee in runners and cyclists, and also outlines the risk factors for developing this injury

-Illiotibial band pain syndrome (ITBPS) is a condition characterised by sharp pain affecting the outside of the knee.
-Originally, researchers believed that this occurred due to friction’ at the point where the illiotibial band (ITB) attaches to the outer part of the knee.
+Iliotibial band pain syndrome (ITBPS) is a condition characterised by sharp pain affecting the outside of the knee.
+Originally, researchers believed that this occurred due to friction’ at the point where the iliotibial band (ITB) attaches to the outer part of the knee.
 However, subsequent research suggests this is unlikely because of the anatomical thickness of the ITB tissue, which prevents any sliding movements of the tissue over the bony protrusion known as Gerdy’s tubercle(see figure 1 below)(1).
 Instead, ITBPS is now thought to be generated as a result of compression to pressure-sensing fatty tissue above Gerdy’s tubercle’ on the outside of the knee (1).
 This compression causes local inflammation, which is thought to cause symptoms that are common in athletes, particularly runners and cyclists(1,2).

 The ITB is a thick longitudinal extension from the tensae fasciae latae (TFL) muscle on the outside of the hip, and has attachments to the gluteus maximus of the buttocks also.
 It has an average length of 88cm covering the full length of the thigh bone, and attaching onto the end of the thigh bone and beginning of the shin bone.
 It is a stiff structure and can only lengthen 0.2% when placed on full contraction by the TFL(1).